Gulabo Sapera: From Being Buried Alive at Birth to Padma Shri Awardee; an Interview

 The following two tabs change content below.

-Manoshi Sinha is a writer, poet, certified astrologer, avid traveler, and author of 6 books including 'The Eighth Avatar', Krishn Trilogy-1 that delves on Krishn beyond myths.
-'Blue Vanquisher', Krishn Trilogy-2 will be released in August 2017.
+Manoshi Sinha is a writer, poet, certified astrologer, avid traveler, and author of 7 books including 'The Eighth Avatar', and 'Blue Vanquisher' - Krishn Trilogy 1 and 2 that delve on Krishn beyond myths.